vitest-dev/vitest/docs/guide/browser/index.md

 ## Configuration

-To activate browser mode in your Vitest configuration, you can use the `--browser` flag or set the `browser.enabled` field to `true` in your Vitest configuration file.
+To activate browser mode in your Vitest configuration, you can use the `--browser=name` flag or set the `browser.enabled` field to `true` in your Vitest configuration file.
 Here is an example configuration using the browser field:

 ```ts [vitest.config.ts]
 import { defineConfig } from 'vitest/config'